The ways I have made Sites Pay for Themselves

 Google Adsense is very good at matching up adverts with content on your site, there is no doubt about it, but no matter how good they get at doing that I will not be recommending them to anyone or using them myself for the simple reason that many years ago they effectively stole money from me and to this day refuse to say why.

-Without going on a massive tangent, Google is well known for its automated customer support, which most of the time works probably works perfectly well but not all of the time.
+Without going on a massive tangent, Google is well known for its automated customer support, which most of the time works perfectly well but not all of the time.
 One day about 8 years ago they blocked me from accessing my Google Ads account and stopped me from withdrawing my money from it.
 They did not tell me why and as far as I could see I had broken no rules.
 For this reason I am going to say avoid!

 Examples of Good Ad Networks